OwlPatrol/DD2391-project/README.md

 2. **Widespread Usage of Log4j**: Log4j is embedded in countless applications and services across the globe.
 It is used by enterprises, cloud platforms, and third-party services, making the vulnerability’s reach vast and affecting millions of systems.
 Many organizations were unaware that they even had Log4j integrated, leading to challenges in identifying and patching affected systems.
 3. **Potential for Remote Code Execution**: Once exploited, attackers can achieve RCE, allowing them to execute arbitrary code on the target machine.
 This means attackers can take full control of a vulnerable system, steal data, deploy ransomware, or even create backdoors for persistent access.
 4. **Global Impact**: Log4Shell created a global race among security professionals to patch systems, while malicious actors hurried to exploit the vulnerability.
 Major government agencies, cybersecurity firms, and enterprises worldwide raised alarms, leading to an unprecedented effort to protect vulnerable systems.
-Given these factors, Log4Shell was assigned the highest severity score—10 out of 10—on the CVSS (Common Vulnerability Scoring System) scale.
+Given these factors, Log4Shell was assigned the highest severity score — 10 out of 10 — on the CVSS (Common Vulnerability Scoring System) scale.

 **Problem Statement**
 Our project focuses on understanding, detecting, and mitigating the Log4Shell vulnerability.
 By reimplementing the weakness, we gain a deep understanding of the exploit's mechanics and evaluate real-world scenarios where this vulnerability could be leveraged.
 The project aims to: